dumsum/knowledge/4. Atomic Notes/Heptane Limitations.md

 - Doesn't consider CSR instructions and registers.
 Manually added but needs further investigation.
 - Data Cache Analysis: Requires simulation step associating memory addresses to load/store instructions.
 Heptane currently only caters for stack-relative addresses and loads from global pointer relative addresses.
 Many other register operations not implemented (with a smattering of "NYI" and "TODO" comments through the codebase).
     - Overall, currently incomplete, effectively unusable for data cache analysis.
+- Data cache analysis is ignored in Pipeline analysis, confirmed by a log message present in the codebase.
+- Pipeline analysis is hardcoded at 4 stages (Fetch, Decode, Execute, Write Back).
+Flexibility for other designs would be useful.
+    - "Memory access" stage of the "Classic RISC pipeline" is not implemented, flagged with `TODO`.
+This might be where a DCache miss would be accounted for with a pipeline stall.
+- DCache analysis can be considered without Pipeline analysis, but I assume both required for our purposes.
+- No support for superscalar or out-of-order execution.
+- No SMP support.